cyberrie/helenagilja-portfolio/README.md

 ## Overview

-This challenge was completed to consolidate this week's learnings (flexbox, CSS grid, media queries, and CSS variables) and create my portfolio page to showcase my skills and talents to potential employers.
+This project was completed to consolidate this week's learnings (flexbox, CSS grid, media queries, and CSS variables) and create my portfolio page to showcase my skills and talents to potential employers.

-I will build on this as I progress through my bootcamp course.

-## The Challenge
+## Acceptance Criteria

 I was given some critical requirements neccessary to develop a portfolio that satisfies a typical hiring manager’s needs: